 Better known as chair flying, you can do this exercise anytime in your day.
 If you're alone driving, call out the checklist and run down each sequenced item.
-The standard operating procedures that you will do in the air needs to be backed-up with rote memorization.
-Practice this over and over again until it's automatic.
+The standard operating procedures that you'll do in the air needs to be backed-up with rote memorization.
+Practice this repeatedly until it's automatic.
 Make yourself up some cheat sheets that you can carry with you.
 Verbally call out each item on the checklist... if you forget one of the items, check it against the sheet.